telekom/style-doc/CONTRIBUTING.md

 ## Engaging in our Project

-We use GitHub to manage reviews of pull requests.

 - If you are a new contributor, see: [Steps to Contribute](#steps-to-contribute)
 - If you have a trivial fix or improvement, plese go ahead and create a pull request.
 - A general guide to pull requests is here: